JustinNew/DataScience/MachineLearning/README.md

   - Monte Carlo
     - The idea is to simulate a lot of different variations of demand and supply, and solve for a set of staffing levels that minimizes idleness and lost deliveries costs across all of the simulation runs.

+### Instacart Busy Pricing

+  - Busy pricing is a tactic to shift elastic demand to other hours/slots, and it's very different from Uber Surge Pricing.

 ### Dynamic Pricing / Surge Pricing

   - The supply and the demand curve are highly elastic.